 Patient Interviews

 Patients who met the inclusion criteria were invited by the researchers to take part in a 5-10 minute semi-structured interview at their bedside.
 The patients were asked to describe their experiences and attitudes towards hand hygiene and provide recommendations on improving hand hygiene practice.
 Basic demographic data was also collected.
 Patients who agreed to participate were given an information sheet and required to sign a consent form detailing the purposes of the research project.
-The interview schedule consisted of eight closed-ended items.
-Item one and four asked yes or no; item two and ten were open responses; item three asked always, often, sometimes, rarely or never; item five, six, seven, eight asked strongly agree, agree, disagree, strongly disagree or unsure and item nine asked water and soap, hand wipes, hand sanitizers or other.
+The interview schedule consisted of seven closed-ended items and three open responses.
 Nurse survey

 A total of 210 hard copy surveys were handed out by five Nurse Unit Managers of hospital wards to the ward nurses to be completed.
-Nurses who wanted to participate were asked to complete the survey and this would constitute voluntary implied consent.
+Nurses who wanted to participate were asked to complete the survey and this constituted voluntary implied consent.
 The survey consists of a predominantly quantitative component of items which include: Demographics and followed by items that mirror interview questions asked to the patients in this study.
-The survey response data would remain anonymous and voluntary informed and implied consent will be given at the completion of the survey.

 Data analysis